AIDASoft/run-lcg-view/README.md

           gcc --version
           which gcc
 ```
 In this case the action will automatically resolve the correct docker image (in this case `centos7`) and download it from the GitHub Container Registry.
-The `Dockerfile`s for the supported images can be found in the [AIDASoft/management](https://github.com/AIDASoft/management) repository.
+The `Dockerfile` for the supported images can be found in the [AIDASoft/management](https://github.com/AIDASoft/management) repository.

 The action mounts the checkout directory into the mentioned container and wraps the variable `run` in the script: